 {Lemmas}~\ref{lm:coefficientsProjectionXZ} and~\ref{lm:coefficientsProjectionZY} below ensure that the cells $v_0^{\vee}$ through $v_4^{\vee}$ in the Newton subdivisions of $\tilde{\sextic}(x,z)$ and $\hat{\sextic}(z,y)$ are as indicated in~\autoref{fig:ModificationsThreeShape} without imposing any further restrictions on $m_1, n_1$ or $\du_1$.
 The corresponding vertices $\RR^3$ can be recovered from~\eqref{eq:p1Top6} and the function $\trop \,h$, since the latter does not depend on these parameters.
 More precisely, we have

 In what follows, we determine the remaining cells of both Newton subdivisions, on a case-by-case basis. {Figures}~\ref{fig:Case1TreeShape} and~\ref{fig:Cases23TreeShape} show the corresponding dual tropical curves.
 The points $P, P', P'', v_5, v_6$ are vertices of $\Trop V(I)$.
 They appear in charts $\sigma_5$ through $\sigma_9$ of the modification of $\RR^2$ along $\Lambda$.
 Their coordinates are listed in~\autoref{tab:TreeShapeVerticesNew3D} and can be obtained by simple linear algebra computations from these pictures starting from~\eqref{eq:tangenciesTreeShape2D} and~\eqref{eq:v0throughv4}.
-Notice that the values of $P$ and $v_5$ agree for all three cases, whereas the rest of the points vary.
+Notice that the values of $P$ and $v_5$ agree for all three cases, whereas the those of the remaining points vary.